Quickstart

 Authorization: Token 1af538baa90-----XXX-----baf83ff24

-After picking your preferred client, you are ready to make your first call to the Ximilar API.
-Below, you can see how to send a GET request to the account endpoint to get information about your account.
+Once you've selected your client, you're ready to make your first call to the Ximilar API.
+Here's how to send a GET request to the account endpoint /v2/details to retrieve your account info.

 GET